Dog Breed DNA Test

-Timeframe: 2-3 weeks from receipt of samples at our office.
+Timeframe: 3 weeks from receipt of samples at the laboratories

-Our dog DNA test will identify the breeds in your mixed-breed dog with a home DNA mouth swab test.
-The results will enable you to understand the genetic heritage of your dog, their unique traits and predisposition to disease – this test is key to pet wellness which will allow you to maximize your canine’s health.
-The test starts from just $99 for testing 1 dog with results in 2-3 weeks from the moment we get your samples.
+The results will enable you to understand the genetic heritage of your dog, their primary traits and unique predispositions – this test is key to pet wellness which will allow you to maximize your canine’s health.
+This test is also an essential tool that provides dog breeders with a wealth of data about their canines.
+The test starts from just $139 for testing 1 dog with results in 3 weeks from the moment we get your samples.

 As the results are based on the dog’s entire gene pool it will not necessarily reflect the dog’s current appearance.
 Guessing a mixed-breed’s ancestry can be difficult even for knowledgeable dog observers, because mixed-breeds have much more genetic variation than purebreds.
 The presence of certain dog breeds in your results does not guarantee that the dog will look like the specific detected breeds, because the genetic contributions from the other breeds present may be more visible.

-Our test covers the most prevalent breeds of dogs found in mixed breeds dogs.
-There are certain breeds of dogs which may not be covered in our test as we will not have this particular dog breed DNA in our database.
+While our test covers the most prevalent breeds of dogs, there are certain breeds of dogs which may not be covered in our test as we will not have this particular dog breed DNA in our database.
 To view the full list of dog breeds in our database, click here.